 Your product’s description is the best way to explain and sell your product to your target audience and grab their attention.
 If you wish to read the best nine ways to create product descriptions, click here for more information.
 Shopify has provided a rich text editor so you can customize your description.

 If you are unfamiliar with any of the icons on top of the textbox, you can hover over the icons and read the icons’ descriptions.

 Step 4: Add Images.

 The very first image that you upload will be the product’s main image.
-You can simply click on Upload Image on the top right hand corner.
+You can simply click on Upload Image in the top right-hand corner.

 Once you upload an image, you can hover over the image and find more settings: Preview, Alt Text, and Delete.

 Don’t forget your image’s Alt Text.
 This useful field allows you to add a description for customers that are visually impaired.
 It is another way to improve your SEO, as it makes the images crawlable for Google.